 14.The migration wizard will appear on the screen.
 Here, you can map the source mailboxes with the destination mailboxes.
 Click “Next” after mapping.

 15. The migration process will start.
-Once it is complete, a notification will appear on the screen displaying “Migration Successful.”
+Once it is completed, a notification will appear on the screen displaying “Migration Successful.”
 Click “Ok” and then click “Finish” to end the process.

 Thus, EDB file mailboxes have been migrated to Live Exchange mailboxes.
 Similarly, you can also a copy folder, and then paste it to a destination mailbox.

-Migrating EDB file data to live Exchange was never easy because the only manual option to achieve it was converting EDB to PST.
-But, with the help of RecoveryFix for Exchange Server Recovery, you can directly migrate Edb data to live Exchange.
+Migrating EDB file data to live Exchange was never easy because the only manual option to achieve it was first converting EDB to PST, then importing to Exchange which is a tedious process as whole.
+But, with the help of RecoveryFix for Exchange Server Recovery, you can directly migrate EDB data to live Exchange.
 This software makes the migration quick and easier even for non-technical users.